cooltronicpl/varnishcache/README.md

 ## Contribution

-We welcome contributions to the Varnish Cloudflare & Preload to static HTML Helper plugin.
+We welcome contributions to the CDN Cache & Preload to static HTML Helper plugin.
 Please read our contribution guidelines and submit your pull requests.

 ## License